MaartenGr/BERTopic/docs/faq.md

 topics, probs = topic_model.fit_transform(docs)
 ```

+!!! note
+    The `calculate_probabilties` parameter is only used when using HDBSCAN or cuML's HDBSCAN model.
+In other words, this will not work when using a model other than HDBSCAN.
+Instead, we can approximate the topic distributions across all documents with [`approximate_distribution`](https://maartengr.github.io/BERTopic/getting_started/distribution/distribution.html).

 ## **Numpy gives me an error when running BERTopic**
-With the release of Numpy 1.20.0, there have been significant issues with using that version (and previous) due
-to compilation issues and pypi.
+With the release of Numpy 1.20.0, there have been significant issues with using that version (and previous ones) due to compilation issues and pypi.

-This is a known issue with the order of install using pypi.
+This is a known issue with the order of installation using pypi.
 You can find more details about this issue
 [here](https://github.com/lmcinnes/umap/issues/567) and [here](https://github.com/scikit-learn-contrib/hdbscan/issues/457).

 I would suggest doing one of the following: